 Explore Piazza Tasso

-Sorrento’s historic center is the former site of a medieval castle now referred to as Piazza Tasso.
-It’s surrounded by pastel-painted cafes and a vibrant atmosphere full of local musicians.
+Sorrento’s historic center is the former site of a medieval castle, now referred to as Piazza Tasso.
+Pastel-painted cafes and a vibrant atmosphere full of local musicians surround it.

 Spend your evening soaking up the colorful atmosphere of traditional foods, spectacular statues, and quaint cocktail bars.
-If we felt like a quick pick-me-up in town, it was the perfect spot to stop for a coffee.
+It was the perfect spot to stop for a coffee if we felt like a quick pick-me-up in town.

 - Location: Piazza Tasso